Domestic Partnerships &

 - 2014-JUN-06: U.S. District Judge Barbara Crabb issued a ruling finding that Referendum 1 is unconstitutional because it violates the due process and equal protection clauses in the 14th Amendment to the U.S. Constitution.
 Judge Crabb did not immediately stay her ruling.
 As a result, about 550 same-sex couples were able to obtain marriage licenses and be married.

 - 2014-JUN-13: Judge Crabb did stay her ruling after having received briefs from the plaintiffs and defendants.
-The Attorney General is expected to appeal the case to the 7th U.S. Circuit Court of Appeals.
+The Attorney General appealed the case to the 7th U.S. Circuit Court of Appeals.
 The status of the marriages made during the week between the ruling and stay is uncertain.
 Further developments may cause these newly married couples to be forcibly divorced against their will.

 - More developments are inevitable.